onosproject/onos-config/docs/gnmi.md

 If the `target` device is not currently known to `onos-config` the system will store the configuration internally and apply it to the `target` device when/if it becomes available.
-When the `target` becomes availabe `onos-config` will compute the latest configuration for it based on the set of applied changes and push it to the `target` with a standard `set` operation.
+When the `target` becomes available `onos-config` will compute the latest configuration for it based on the set of applied changes and push it to the `target` with a standard `set` operation.

 ## Northbound Delete Request via gNMI